AdrienneNepenthe/Open-Data-Week-2018-Submission-Form-for-MozFest/CONTRIBUTING.md

 ## How to submit changes

 I am looking for edits to the copy in the submission form (a google form) for the Open Data Week 2018 Open Submissions process.
 The live google form is here: bit.ly/ODW18 .
-The copy for the form is in a file in the repo for this project.
+The copy for the form is in a file in the repo for this project under the name SUBMISSION FORM COPY.

 Once you've identified a way to improve the copy or a submission question in the google form, you're ready to make a change to the project repository!